This is the Moodle page for PR1520: Classic Readings in Politics and International Relationsn and for PY1104: Introduction to Political Philosophy.

 There are no pre-requisites for this course.
 The module overlaps with two other first year modules (Classic and Contemporary Readings in Politics and International Relations [PR1520] and Introduction to Research Methods in Politics and International Relations [PR1000]), but we welcome students who are not taking these modules.

-Politics and International Relations
+PR2000 and PR3000 – which Politics and International Relations students take

-Politics and International Relations
+Politics and International Relations and equip you with the skills to

 The course is made up of 20 weekly sessions.
 You can expect each session to take up to 3 hours, in in-person activities.
-The key elements of each 3-hour session will be: a lecture (between 1-2 hours) and a lab session/seminar
+The key elements of each 3-hour session will be: a lecture (between 1-2 hours) and a lab session/seminar.

 The first part of the course deepens our understanding of quantitative methods, and how we can test different explanations with quantitative data.
 In this part of the course we will spend time in the labs and get hands-on practical experience of how to analyse quantitative data.
 In the second half of the course, we will go even deeper into learning about data analysis and visualisation.
 Together, we go through the different stages of developing a research project and how these relate to each other.